Business and Professional/Public Service Division

 The AAS in Emergency Management is a joint degree program with Ulster, Orange, and Sullivan County Community Colleges and will prepare students to react and be effective before, during and after any local, state or national emergency.

-An Associate in Science (AS) provides a solid foundation for those who plan to transfer to a four-year college.
+An Associate in Science (AS) degree provides a solid foundation for those who plan to transfer to a four-year college.
 Those who prefer to enter the workforce immediately should consider earning an Associate in Applied Science (AAS) degree.

 Associate in Science (AS):